 Reporting Conflicts of Interest

-Articles should be published with statements or supporting documents, such as the RJS conflict of interest form, declaring:
+Articles should be published with statements or supporting documents, such as the RJS a conflict of interest form, declaring:

 - Authors’ conflicts of interest; and